 Kyzyl kum Desert

 Kyzyl kum desert (Red sand or red desert in Uzbek) is the 15th largest desert in the world.
 We have not found a reason why it is called the red desert as the sand is mostly yellowish.
 Kyzylkum ranges roughly between the Amu Darya and Syr Darya rivers and is limited in the west by the remains of the Aral Sea (nowadays Aralkum desert) and in the east by the Aydarkul lake, Nuratau mountains and the Bukhara oasis.
-Together with the Karakum desert, they form the Southern Central Asia desert.
+Together with the Karakum desert, mostly in Turkmenistan, they form the Southern Central Asia desert.

 Kyzyl Kum resides mostly in Uzbekistan, but a small part of it also reaches to the Kazakh side, occupying in total an area of about 300 000 square kilometers.
-It consists of a plain sloping down toward the northwest, with a number of isolated bare mountains rising up to 922 metres and several large enclosed basins.
+It consists of a plain sloping down toward the northwest, with a number of isolated bare mountains rising up to 922 meters and several large enclosed basins.
 Even though mostly covered with sand ridges on which desert plants grow, the desert serves as a pasture for Karakul sheep, horses and camels, and there are several small oasis settlements.

 The Kyzylkum desert and the vicinity contain a large number of sights and destinations, which are of interest to tourists.
 Though the desert of Kyzylkum might seem lifeless and boring at first sight, it is far from that.
 In particularly during the spring time, when the sand is covered with a carpet of poppies, tulips and blossoming shrubs and other peculiar desert vegetation, the whole desert is alive with numerous animals.